• Skip to primary navigation

 Are you looking for a side dish that will not only be easy to make but also tastes great?
 Scalloped potatoes are the perfect solution!
 Not only are they delicious, but they’re so easy to prepare.

-Scalloped potatoes are a favorite dish in the south, with their creamy filling and crispy top crust.
+Scalloped potatoes are a favorite dish in the South, with their creamy filling and crispy top crust.
 When people think of these potatoes, they often picture a dish so heavy and rich that it can only be served on cold winter days.

 The truth is, there are many ways to enjoy this dish all year round- especially around the holidays!